grokify/ringcentral-sdk-ruby/docs/usage/messages/Fax-Messages.md

 ### What formats can faxes be stored and retrieved in?

 RingCentral supports storing faxes as PDF and TIFF files.
 The configuration preference is available per extension.
+Upon retrieval, the `Content-Type` HTTP response header will be set to `application/pdf` or `image/tiff`.

 ### Will retrieving a rendered fax attachment change the read status?